Toshiki Masuda‘s 1st full-length album “Diver” is far from perfect but its imperfections end up being its charm.

 The verses have a comfortable pace, leaving more than enough space for guitars to play around will the drums to set the confident tone to the song.

 Although the instant focus in the instrumental will be on the guitars, I feel like the drums are the highlight of this song.
 Those are incisive, fast, and intense, with quite the fancy pedal and hats work going on.

 This song has a late 1st chorus – only arriving at the 1:35 mark (and the full song is 3:40 minutes long) – with its focus being on fleshing out that gritty and raw rock sound that is shining in the verses.

 A downside to this song is the lack of a prominent guitar solo.
 In a song with such a classic rock sound, it’s easy to anticipate such a thing but it really never translates into something impactful or highlight-worthy, which is a pity.

 On the vocal end, this is the first time I listen to Masuda perform rock music in such a rough and raw way.
-In a way I can’t help but to draw parallels between this song and, of course, what GRANRODEO has been creating in the past decade and a half.
+In a way, I can’t help but draw parallels between this song and, of course, what GRANRODEO has been creating in the past decade and a half.

 The sound is very reminiscent of theirs and Masuda sure went for a performance that draws a lot of inspiration from KISHOW’s singing style.

 “Kodoku no rinkaku” embraces jazz music and with it, we’re presented with a pounding contrabass melody, fancy piano melodies, uptempo splashy drums, and playful guitar melodies.